asherlr23/scarlet/README.md

 The URL linked here is already development ready to work on osu!js-scarlet

 # Compiling osu!js-scarlet
-For compiling the project into a runnable HTML, Windows Executable etc. Use the packager specifically for TurboWarp projects; https://packager.turbowarp.org, with the following values:<br>
+For compiling the project into a runnable HTML, Standalone Executable etc. Use the packager specifically for TurboWarp projects; https://packager.turbowarp.org, with the following values:<br>

 <b>Framerate:</b> 240 (Can however be set lower as scarlet uses Delta Timing.)<br>
 <b>Interpolation:</b> Off